ghar/django_deifir/README.md

 - Then installs virtualenv, Django, Postgres and dependencies
 - Auto updates ~dev_env/\<project_name\>/\<project_name\>/settings.py with correct PostgreSQL settings

-Bonus details:
+<strong>sudo bash djangdeifir.sh</strong> to run

-Deifir is the Irish word for 'haste' and is pronounced Djeffer
+Bonus: 'deifir' is the Irish word for 'haste' and is pronounced djeffer